daren-ouz/INDIGO/README.md

 ## FedCloud_install

-FedCloud applience on CentOS 7.
+FedCloud appliance on CentOS 7.

 - bricks    : ONe, rOCCI, Perun, oneacct, BDII
 - in progress : vmcatcher